policecar/kaggle-stackoverflow/Readme.md

 $ ./runme.py
 ```

-which will extract 35 handcrafted features as well as their combinations from the training data, train an ensemble of classifiers
+which will extract 35 handcrafted features as well as their combinations from the training data
+( using the nltk for tokenization and stemming ),
+train an ensemble of classifiers on the feature matrix
+( Random Forest, Linear Discriminant Analysis, and Gradient Boosting, all from the scikit-learn toolkit),
-on the feature matrix ( random forest, linear discriminant analysis, and gradient boosting), and make predictions for the public leaderboard data.
+and make predictions for the private leaderboard data.

 Note: feature generation requires the nltk corpora ( download should be prompted on first run )